How to use the Trip Manager

 Use Load when you want to replace the current workspace with that saved trip.

-That means if the current workspace contains changes you care about, save them first.
+If the current workspace contains changes you want to keep, save them first.

 Load is the right action when: